sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

-Read csv File
+Reading CSV File
 =================

-Fire Insights enable user to Read csv file.
+Fire Insights enable you to Read CSV files.

 Workflow
 --------

 Below is the workflow.
 It does the following:

-* Reads data from a csv file.
+* Reads data from a CSV file
-* Print some sample result.
+* Print a few records of the dataframe

 .. figure:: ../../_assets/user-guide/read-write/1_1.png
    :alt: readwrite
    :width: 60%

-Reading from csv File
+Reading from CSV File
 ---------------------

-It reads data from a csv file using Read csv processor.
+It reads data from a CSV file using Read CSV processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^